BrokenSt0ne/phosphorite/README.md

 In the UI you should be greeted with options for position, intensity and color and a couple utility buttons beneath.

 To load a json, click the `Load Lights from JSON` button in the ui.
-[Heres a good example of a json.](https://github.com/BrokenSt0ne/phosphorite/blob/main/data.json) *(note that it must be called data.json as of now and placed inside the "phosphorite" folder in your root bepinex folder and the example is only in city)*
+[Heres a good example of a json.](https://github.com/BrokenSt0ne/phosphorite/blob/main/data.json) *(note that it must be called data.json as of now and placed inside the folder your phosphorite plugin is in)*

-**If you don't have a folder called "phosphorite" in your root BepInEx folder, create it manually and drag the data.json inside.**

 If you spawn too many lights, your game ***WILL*** lag, depending on how many lights there are.